Grandchildren of Samuel Harding (will 1732)

-Court session off 10 Nov 1783 p.63a: John Montgomery Esqr allow'd the following Insolvents for the last year: ...GABRIOLE HORDIN ...
+Court session of 10 Nov 1783 p.63a: John Montgomery Esqr allow'd the following Insolvents for the last year: ...GABRIOLE HORDIN ...

 Court session of 10 May 1784, p.62b: In the Suit William Goldston against GABRIAL HARDEN the Same Jury Sworn and find for the Pltf.

 Having been sued successfully in May 1784 and unable to pay his taxes since the year before, it is likely that Gabriel Hardin lost his land and possessions and left Chatham County for Pendleton District soon after.
 Griffin Hardin his son testified he lived in Chatham in 1786 and "in a few years I moved to South Carolina." http://www.fold3.com/image/14250053/ p.
-45. John Hardin his grandfather sold out 8 Nov 1786 to Nicholas Hardin.
-John Hardin and his son Gabriel Hardin and family travelled to Pendleton District during or after the winter of 1786-7
+45. Gabriel Hardin and family probably travelled to Pendleton District during or after the winter of 1786-7

 1790 Gabriel Hardin buys 319 A. on 23 Mile